FlorianKolb/GEDCOM/README.md

 Target .NET-Framework Version: 4.5.2

 This repository contains a tool for converting GEDCOM files to XML and a library which provides encapsulating GEDCOM files into .NET-classes and XML.
-A provisional validation of GEDCOM files in also included.
+A provisional validation of GEDCOM files in also implemented.
 <br/>
-The library can handle GEDCOM v5.5 files.
+The library can handle GEDCOM 5.5 files.

 # Documentation